 The hawk was obviously very hungry (typical for these winter-intake birds) and, when Director of Animal Care Melanie Piazza discovered she would gladly eat from tweezers, she hand-fed the hawk twice a day until the bird finally recovered enough to feed herself.

 This hawk has made a stunning recovery.
 The wing had been very badly fractured, as you can see in the x-ray above, and Medical Staff was very worried the wing would not heal well enough to allow her to fly.
 Fortunately the hawk surprised us all.
 She is fully flighted, as well as fierce and wild once more.
-This bird will be released on Friday, January 18 at noon PST in a livestream on the Dodo Facebook page.
-Watch live at noon, or check out the repost on WildCare’s Facebook page.
+She was released on January 18.

-Another Red-tail (left) was our 7th patient of 2019 (her patient number is 19-7).
-She arrived when a rescuer in Sausalito saw her trying to eat a dead gull next to a dumpster.
-When the rescuer approached, the bird didn’t fly away, which was an excellent indicator that she needed help.
+Another red-tail (left) arrived when a rescuer in Sausalito saw her trying to eat a dead gull next to a dumpster.
+When the rescuer approached, the bird didn't fly away, which was an excellent indicator that she needed help.
 Any wild animal that lets you walk up to her is in trouble!
 A call to Marin Humane got her transported to WildCare.

 The bird was very chilled upon intake.
 Staff and volunteers heated dry towels in the microwave and wrapped them around her to warm her gently and quickly.
 Can you imagine how good that soothing warmth must have felt to this bird?